Eiji Miyamoto: Club career

 In December 2020, it was announced that Miyamoto would be signing for JFL team Iwaki FC for the 2021 season.
 He made his debut for the team in March in a 2–1 league victory over Veertien Mie and scored his first goal in a 2–0 win over MIO Biwako Shiga.
 At the end of the 2021 season, Miyamoto had participated in almost all of the league games, playing in 30 out of a possible 32, helping Iwaki FC gain promotion to the J3 League.

 In the 2022 season and his first in the J3 League, Miyamoto again played almost every minute, appearing in all 34 of Iwaki's league games.
 His J.League debut came in a 1–1 draw with Kagoshima United and his first goal in the J.League was in a 4–0 home victory over Azul Claro Numazu.
 He ended the season with two goals and three assists.
 His performances helped Iwaki to back-to-back promotions and he was rewarded with a new contract in December 2022.

+For the 2023 season, Miyamoto was again an important member of the team, making 41 league appearances.
+Still mainly used as a central midfielder, towards the latter half of the season he began to play in the right-back position and he helped secure Iwaki's safety in the J2 League.

+In December 2023, it was announced that Miyamoto would be joining J1 League club Albirex Niigata.